ARLunan/MockTurtleBotC1-Robot/ROBOT_INSTALLATION_ROBOT_MTBC1.md

 A reminder that , as described in this repository's README.me, configure the **.gitignore** file if using Git and VSCode applications to develop code.

-#### 1.2 Install LIDAR ROS2 drivers:

-RPLIDAR:
+#### 1.2 Sensors: RPLIdar, Camera RGB image, Stereo depth drivers, and IMU :

+*RPLIDAR*:

     sudo apt install -y ros-$ROS_DISTRO-rplidar-ros
     Note that this install configures USB udev rules  into /usr/udev/rules.d directory

-#### 1.3 Install Sensors, Camera RGB image, Stereo depth drivers, and IMU :
+Power and Data data connection is to a USB-3 on the Raspberry Pi.

+*Camera and IMU*

-An **Luxonis OAK-D-Lite Camera** includes a RBG Color Camera,  stereo pair Camra to generate a Depth Image, and IMU (generating Acceleration motion and GyroScope position data).
+An **Luxonis OAK-D-Lite Camera** includes a RBG Color Camera to Publish a Color Image,  Stereo pair Camera to Publish a Depth Image, and IMU Publishing Acceleration motion and GyroScope position data in a coordinate protocol.
 The drivers are installed from a Binary package on the ROS Repository with the following script run from a Terminal : (where $ROS_DISTRO is humble, previously installed on the Robot.

     sudo apt install ros-$ROS_DISTRO-depthai-ros

+Of many ARGUMENTS used in the Oak-D-Lite driver,  several values in the Launch scripts are set that are suitable for this robot model: camera_model = OAK-D-LITE, mode = depth, imu_Mode = 1 (LINEAR_INTERPOLATE_GYRO to prioritize gyroscope & interpolates Accelerometer Data suitable for yaw rate use), stereo_fps = 10 (to reduce message load), previewWidth, previewHeight = 412, enableRviz = False (no Rviz display on the Robot).

+The camera is powered from a USB-C connector preferably configured with a Power Splitter to power the camera directly from the battery source and data connection to USB-3 on the Raspberry Pi.

-#### 1.4 Install Create Base Library and driver:
+#### 1.3 Install Create Base Library and driver:
-This Turtlebot Create Robot uses an iRobot Roomba 500 or Create 1 Base has battery, Differerential Driv e(2WD) motors controlled from a serial protocol and  generates Odometry data.
+This Turtlebot Create Robot uses an iRobot Roomba 500 or Create 1 Base having a battery, Differerential Drive (2WD) motors controlled from a serial protocol with Subscription to /cmd_vel and  Publishes Odometry data.
 The drivers are installed from a Binary package on the ROS Repository with the following script run from a Terminal :

        sudo apt install ros-$ROS_DISTRO-create_robot
        source opt/ros/humble/setup.bash

-#### 1.5 Configure Serial USB Permissions and Install USB Serial Port udev Rules
+#### 1.4 Configure Serial USB Permissions and Install USB Serial Port udev Rules

 USB Permissions
 In order to connect to Create over USB, ensure your user is in the dialout group